-5. A member, assembly, fastener or tool is leaned against an abutment, temporary shoring or the bridge.
-Penalty is 2 person-minutes per incident.
+7. A fastener or tool is placed on or leaned against an abutment, a wingwall, or a unit of temporary shoring.
+Penalty is 1 person-minute per incident.

-6. A tool or fastener touches the river, a bank, or an access road.
+8. A tool or fastener touches the river, a bank, or an access road.
 Penalty is 1 person-minute per incident.

-7. A builder steps beyond the limits of an access road, staging yard or river bank.
+9. A builder steps beyond the limits of an access road, staging yard or river bank.
 Penalty is 1 person-minute per incident.